 There are some other obsessive-compulsive disorder themes that might show up, as well.
 However, these are the most common.

 Do you have debilitating obsessive and/or compulsive thoughts throughout any of these themes?
 For example, you might repeat tasks at work 5 times because you are a perfectionist.
 You might wash each dish at home 3 times because it doesn’t seem clean until you do that.
-If you are dealing with any obsessive-compulsive thoughts or actions, please reach out to our Harmony Recovery Group for treatment today.
+If you are dealing with any obsessive-compulsive thoughts or actions, please reach out to our Harmony Health Group for treatment today.